njbbaer/simulacra/README.md

 ![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

-Simulacra is a platform for building GPT-4 powered Telegram bots with personalities, internal dialogue, and long term memory.
+Simulacra is a platform for building GPT-4 powered Telegram bots with a template-based personality system.

+This project is under active development and breaking changes may occur at any time.

-If this project interests you, consider starring it on GitHub.
+If this project interests you, show your support by starring it on GitHub.

 ## Usage